TeamGTTN/wobblecatz-public/PRIVACY.md

-This privacy notice for "Wallai", describes how and why we might collect, store, use, and/or share ("**process**") your information when you use our services ("**Services**"), such as when you:
+This privacy notice for "Wobblecatz", describes how and why we might collect, store, use, and/or share ("**process**") your information when you use our services ("**Services**"), such as when you:

-*   Download and use our mobile application (Wallai), or any other application of ours that links to this privacy notice
+*   Download and use our mobile application (Wobblecatz), or any other application of ours that links to this privacy notice

 *   Engage with us in other related ways, including any sales, marketing, or events